 As a pest control technician, you want to be sure that you’re getting paid what you’re worth.
 After all, your job is no easy task.
 Every day you’re dealing with a variety of vermin, some more unpleasant than others.
-Your job is demanding and you deserve to get paid a fair salary.
+Your job is demanding, and you deserve to get paid a fair pest control salary.

-And if you own a pest control business, you undoubtedly want to pay your technicians a fair salary while still effectively managing your costs.
+And if you own a pest control business, you definitely want to pay your technicians a fair salary while still effectively managing your costs.

-Pest control salaries by location updated for 2021
+Pest control salary by location updated for 2023

-In a full 2019 data, we analyze the average hourly rate for pest control technicians across the country and by state, the average salary range for pest control technicians, and the number of posted jobs with a salary greater than $55,000.
-We also look at hourly rates in particular cities.
+In the full 2023 data, we analyze the average hourly rate for pest control technicians across the country and by state, the average pest control salary range for technicians, and look at hourly rates in particular cities.

-This should give you a sense of the pest control industry as it currently stands.
+This should give you a sense of not only what pest control salaries look like across the country, but where the pest control industry currently stands in the 2023 job market.

 *Note: this data includes all positions and levels of experience, from someone just getting started in the industry to a technician with years of experience.

 On average, how much does a pest control technician in the United States make?
-Analysis of the data shows that the average hourly rate for pest control technicians in the United States is $18.10 per hour.
+Analysis of the data shows that the average hourly rate for pest control technicians in the United States is $18.63 per hour.1

-Looking a bit closer at the data, the state with the highest average hourly rate is Alaska, with an average hourly rate of $20.74.
-The state with the lowest average hourly rate is Utah, where job listings show an average pay of $13.65.
+Looking a bit closer at the data, the state with the highest average hourly rate is Alaska, with an average hourly rate of $22.27.2 The state with the lowest average hourly rate is Arkansas, where job listings show an average pay of $15.12.3